Installation#

 sudo nano /boot/firmware/config.txt

-Paste this into your file, and uncomment the sensor you are using.
+Replace the file contents with this managed-format block, and uncomment the sensor you are using.

 camera_auto_detect=1